RPG Maker: RPG Maker 95

 RPG Maker 95 was the first Microsoft Windows-based RPG Maker software.
-Despite being an early version, RPG Maker 95 has both a higher screen resolution, and higher sprite and tile resolution than the several following versions.
+Despite being an early version, RPG Maker 95 has both a higher screen resolution and higher sprite and tile resolution than the following versions.

 However, RM95 retains a prominent flaw: The protagonist-sprite always appears to be walking (due to automatic alternating between two frames), even when it is not going anywhere.
 This flaw was fixed in all subsequent versions of RPG Maker.
 Additionally, the sprites of subsequent RPG Maker versions have three frames for each orientation, rather than only two per orientation as in RM95, because the subsequent versions include sprite-frames for when the sprite is standing still.

-RM95 also has two basic flaws in its "event"-editing system:

-The first flaw is that once an event is created, it is not possible to directly delete it.
+RM95 also has two basic flaws in its "event"-editing system: The first flaw is that once an event is created, it is not possible to directly delete it.
 The second flaw is that once a sprite-graphic is added to an event, it is not possible to delete that sprite-graphic from the event.
 Both of those flaws were fixed in subsequent versions of RPG Maker.